What is the Raw Material Inventory?

 Consider the inventory of a large Oil Company – Shell.
 In the notes to the balance sheet, the raw material inventories for the Company are stated as the ‘Oil, gas and chemicals’ and ‘Materials’.

 The ‘oil, gas and chemicals’ inventory decreased by 15% from $ 22,962 Mn in Dec.
 2017 to $ 19,516 Mn in Dec.
 2018.
 The materials inventory decreased from $ 2,261 Mn to $ 1,601 Mn from Dec 2017 to Dec.
 2018 (a decrease of 29.19%).

 In the annual report, the carmaker has not specifically mentioned the raw materials but combined the cost of such inventory at the end of the year.
-The raw material at the end of the year 2017 and 2018 was nearly similar with $ 4,274 Mn at Dec.
-2018 and $ 4,203 Mn at Dec.
+The raw material at the end of the year 2017 and 2018 was nearly similar to $ 4,274 Mn on Dec.
+2018 and $ 4,203 Mn on Dec.
 2017.

 Consider Boeing Inc., one of the largest aircraft manufacturers.
 The Company has not disclosed it specifically but they have provided inventories as per their various aircraft contracts.
 However, in general, raw material includes used aircraft, stock materials, and spare parts.

-Now, we consider Microsoft Inc. producer of windows, laptops, software and various other computer products.
+Now, we consider Microsoft Inc.’s producer of windows, laptops, software, and various other computer products.

 The balance sheet of the Company shows that it decreased from $ 797 Mn at end of Dec.
 2017 to $ 655 Mn at the end of 2018.

-Similar to the above examples various industries have various raw material used in the production of finished goods.
+Similar to the above examples various industries have various raw materials used in the production of finished goods.

 This has been a guide to what is Raw Material Inventory and its definition.
 Here we discuss the types of raw material inventory along with examples from companies in different industries.
 You may learn more about accounting from the following articles –